azsk/DevOpsKit-docs/08-Advanced-Features/Readme.md

 #### How to update user comments?

-Please follow the following steps to update user comments,</br>
+Please follow the following steps to update user comments,

 Step 1: Run GRS/GSS/GCS cmd with “-IncludeUserComments” switch, For e.g.
 ```PowerShell
       Get-AzSKAzureServicesSecurityStatus -SubscriptionId <Your SubscriptionId> -IncludeUserComments